-In Moral disengagement, Bandura (2015) aims to explain how people can violate moral principles and still "feel good about themselves" (p.
+In Moral Disengagement, Bandura aims to explain how people can violate moral principles and still "feel good about themselves" (p.
 1).
-While his discussion of morality is focused on harmful behaviors, Bandura uses morality more broadly to refer to compassion, efforts to further the wellbeing of others, and the ability to refrain from "behaving inhumanely" (p.
+Although his discussion of morality is focused on harmful behaviors, Bandura uses morality more broadly to refer to compassion, efforts to further the well-being of others, and the ability to refrain from "behaving inhumanely" (p.
 1).
-To explain why people sometimes violate moral principles, Bandura has proposed the construct of moral disengagement (see also (see also Bandura, 2002).
-The present book sets forth a number of thought-provoking proposals that merit serious discussion.
+To explain why people sometimes violate moral principles, Bandura has proposed the construct of moral disengagement (see also Bandura, 2002).
+His book sets forth a number of thought-provoking proposals that merit serious discussion.
 Moreover, the book contains erudite surveys of, and impassioned contributions to, debates about gun rights, capital punishment, terrorism, and other issues of great societal importance.

-Bandura (2015) begins by proposing that the desire for positive self-evaluation is the main motivation for adhering to moral principles.
+Bandura begins by proposing that the desire for positive self-evaluation is the main motivation for adhering to moral principles.
 He argues that people avoid "behaving in ways that violate their moral standards because such conduct will bring self-condemnation" (p.
-1) and that "[i]t is not the moral principles or standards per se but the investment of one's self-regard in how one lives up to those standards that governs the motivation and self-regulation of moral conduct" (p.
+1) and that "it is not the moral principles or standards per se but the investment of one's self-regard in how one lives up to those standards that governs the motivation and self-regulation of moral conduct" (p.
 29).
-Hence, the theory presupposes that people do not inherently care about others' welfare, rights, and honesty, but conform to moral principles only insofar as such conformity preserves their positive self-image.
-Furthermore, it is assumed that people would lose self-respect if they viewed themselves as violating moral principles.
-Hence, Bandura argues, in order find harmful behavior acceptable in certain situations - for instance endorse capital punishment for some crimes - people must "morally disengage" in those situations.
+Hence, the theory presupposes that people do not inherently care about others' welfare, rights, and honesty but conform to moral principles only insofar as such conformity preserves their positive self-image.
+It is also assumed that people would lose self-respect if they were to view themselves as violating moral principles.
+Hence, Bandura argues, in order to find harmful behavior acceptable in certain situations-for instance, endorsing capital punishment for some crimes-people must "morally disengage" in those situations.